3 for the price of 2! 🎁 Free delivery on all orders - Visit Our Shop!

 The importance of test timing

-The Plusbaby pregnancy test is designed to be used as an early test.
+The Plusbaby pregnancy test is designed to be used as an early pregnancy test.
 It can be taken up to three days before your expected period, offering an opportunity to detect pregnancy earlier than standard tests.
-However, it is important to note that the accuracy of the test increases as you get closer to your expected period.
-So, although the Plusbaby test can provide early results, for maximum reliability it is advisable to carry out the test on or after your expected period.
+However, it's important to note that the accuracy of the test increases as you get closer to your expected period.
+So, although the Plusbaby test can provide early results, for maximum reliability, it is advisable to perform the test on or after your expected period.

 Pregnancy test Plusbaby